How to zoom like a pro

 Many of us spent the last few months on Zoom and Teams calls with the familiar dialogue; ‘you’re on mute’, ‘can you turn your camera on?’ and more!
 The pandemic has forced people all around the world to work from home.
 Love it or hate it – work from home is here to stay for the time being.

 We are offering and delivering remote recordings using the popular platforms on a weekly basis now and there are a few key things you can do to make sure you look and sound your best; beyond making the software work.
 Here are our 7steps to video calling heaven!
 Whether this is for recording marketing videos or simply for your general virtual meetings -read on and share if you think this might help others in your team.

 - Try to keep yourself in the middle of the screen.

 - Keep your head height level with the camera.

-- If you can use a space with good natural light, and avoid direct sunlight where possible.
+- Use a space with good natural light and avoid direct sunlight where possible.